3 ways GoCardless helps you choose the right payment mix

 How can GoCardless help you?

 With GoCardless you can collect payments in local currencies in over 30 countries using our global solution.
-Countries include the United States, Eurozone countries, United Kingdom, Canada, Australia and New Zealand.
+Countries include the UK, Eurozone countries, United States, Canada, Australia and New Zealand.

 Our network brings together previously fragmented and restricted bank debit schemes, allowing you to settle payments in a single currency and in one bank account.
 By using GoCardless to diversify your payment options you’ll be collecting recurring payments at the real exchange rate in the only simple, predictable and transparent way to collect subscriptions, invoices and instalments via bank debit.